GSA-TTS/terraform-cloudgov/README.md

 ### clamav

-Creates an application and associated network routing to run ClamAV via API to scan user uploads and outputs the `app_id`, the `route_id`, and the `endpoint` for use elsewhere.
+Creates an application to run ClamAV via API to scan user uploads and outputs the `app_id`, the `route_id`, and the `endpoint` for use elsewhere.

 Notes:
 * The scanning app requires at least `3GB` of memory, and your `app_name` must be deployed before this module is included.